 I can only speak from personal opinion when I say this, but Putin’s stance on homosexuality, so staunch as to including imprisoning violators, is ultimately going to hold his country back from 21st century progress.
 Putting it simply, this isn’t Saudi Arabia.

 And how ballsy are these Chechen-based terrorist cells?
 Chechyna and Dagestan have been fought over between Russia and the rebels since the days of Boris Yeltsin’s presidency, but the violence there just gets worse, not better.
 Spokesmen for the terror groups have vowed destruction at the Sochi Games, and I can only imagine the security nightmare that most guests have been subjected to.
-My parents told me before these Games started that although they’ll be watching, they fear, deep down, that something bad will happen, and they were right to feel so.
+My parents told me before these Games started that although they’ll be watching, they fear, deep down, that something bad will happen, and they are right to feel so.
 I don’t know to whom the credit should be given for delivering a problem-free Winter Olympiad, but I’m glad the XXII Winter Games have gone down without a hitch.

 The final issue of contention is simply this: Why Sochi?
 When the IOC announced Sochi as the host city for these Games, the collective world consciousness went “Huh?”
 I read once that Putin considered it part of his “legacy” to bring the Games to Sochi.
 Is it because he has a summer home in Sochi and wants the region to develop?
 Perhaps.
 (Josef Stalin also had a summer home in Sochi, and I’m told it’s open for tourism.)
 Personally, I have no issue whatsoever with Sochi being chosen.
-It’s a small city to be sure – and is more known as a summer resort than as a winter sports mecca – but then again, with the exception of Vancouver (2010), most Winter Olympics cities are small.
+It is a small city to be sure – and is more known as a summer resort than as a winter sports mecca – but then again, with the exception of Vancouver (2010), most Winter Olympics cities are small.
 Getting a hosting gig is a perfect excuse to shore up accommodations and public transit, and to build state-of-the-art athletic facilities.
 “Small” doesn’t necessarily mean “backwards” – not even in Russia.
 As such, I’ve chosen to ignore the stories of bad hotel water, stray dog “epidemics,” and the like as simple, negative propaganda.
 Twenty-five years after the end of the Cold War, they still don’t like us and we still don’t like them.

 This blog entry is a week overdue; I knew what I wanted to write about but found it oddly difficult to find the words.
 I normally love the Olympics, and even briefly considered going to the Sochi games, until money became a factor.
 Subsequent political opposition left a sour taste in my mouth, and I’ve watched nary a single minute of these Games.
 That may also have to do with my decision to give up television.
 Really and truly, I don’t miss it one bit.